If you’re one of the 40 million people in the US living with anxiety, then you might be looking for new ways to help manage your condition.

-The clean and contemporary design is ideal if you’re slightly put off by any journal that feels a little too soft or spiritual!
+The clean and contemporary design is ideal if you’re slightly put off by any journal that feels too soft or spiritual!

 They felt the sarcastic and lighthearted nature of the content made it seem more accessible to a younger user, especially if they don’t want to be labelled as having anxiety.

-A popular therapeutic technique for managing anxiety, is the concept of writing down your worries and then letting them go.
+A popular therapeutic technique for managing anxious feelings is the act of writing down your worries and then letting them go.

 A safe space for an anxious teen to express themselves